Register a New RSO

 - Have at least 15 active self-selecting members, which may include club officers.

 - Have all club officers be undergraduate students.

 - Have a majority of members be undergraduate students.

 CSL Advisor & Optional Faculty/Staff Advisor

 Your club is automatically assigned an advisor through the Center for Student Leadership (CSL).
 You may have an additional faculty/staff advisor (not required, though), but you will at least have a CSL advisor.
 After your registration is approved, you will be informed of who your CSL advisor will be; in most cases, though, it will be Connie Chang, Assistant Director for Multicultural Learning & Student Organizations.

-There are multiple RSO registration deadlines throughout each academic year:
+There are four RSO registration deadlines throughout each academic year: